Dancing in the streets: Raving protesters ignore police parking offer

 A police spokesman said this evening that they could not confirm any progress regarding protesters' vehicles tonight.

-Earlier today, Parnell told media that vehicles were free to come and go from the stadium and vehicle owners had been "quite receptive" to the idea.
+Earlier on Monday, Parnell told media that vehicles were free to come and go from the stadium and vehicle owners had been "quite receptive" to the idea.

-Police hoped to have the blocked roads cleared tonight.
+Police hoped to have the blocked roads cleared last night.
 While forcibly removing vehicles was an option, it was not his preference.

 "We've had some really positive lines going today with some key influences in there.
 It's our aspiration that we will get the roadway clear.